coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 ```java
 ArrayList<String> arrayList = new ArrayList<String>(20);
 ```
 In the above code the `<String>` represents Generics and I am creating an `arrayList` object which will be storing String type of objects only.
-It will give us a compile-time error if we try to add any other type of object the `arrayList`.
+It will give us a compile-time error if we try to add any other type of object to the `arrayList`.

 By default, Collections are heterogeneous i.e. they can save all types of objects in one collection.
 By using Generics I am making it homogeneous i.e. it will store only specified types of objects in that particular collection.